Guidelines to help you choose your Plane's Power System:

 Watts / lb Watts / kg

-the plane is a good choice, but if high speed is the goal, a smaller diameter prop with higher pitch
+But if high speed is the goal, a smaller diameter prop with higher pitch may be more appropriate.

-4. Find a motor size that can handle the power - 3 W per gram motor weight is a reasonable choice.
+4. Find a motor size that can handle the power: 3 W per gram motor weight is a reasonable choice.

 For example, a 300 W motor should weight about 100 grams.
-You may check out our Database

-Note this is a conservative choice assuming motors with about 75% efficiency, since the motor's efficiency significantly
+Note this is a conservative choice assuming motors with about 70% efficiency, since the motor's efficiency significantly

 affects its ability to handle power.
 For the same weight, the motor with higher efficiency is able to handle more power.

-For instance, going from 75% to 80% efficiency gives an increase in power handling of 25%: Factor 1.25 = (1 - 0.75) / (1 - 0.80)
+For instance, going from 70% to 80% efficiency increases the power handling by 50%: Factor 1.5 = (1 - 0.70) / (1 - 0.80)

-- This calculator gets you in the "ballpark" by trial and error.
+This calculator gets you in the "ballpark" by trial and error.

 Motor Kv:

-For a chosen power & prop, you may need higher Kv if using 2S or 3S cell pack compared to 4S or more.
+For a chosen power & prop, you may need higher Kv if using 2s or 3s cell pack compared to 4s or more.

 Or for a chosen power & cell count, you may need higher Kv if using a small diameter high pitch prop